ChrisWiegman/kana/README.md

 `--multisite` Use the multisite flag to setup a WordPress Multisite installation.
 The optional `subdomain` and `subdirectory` flags will allow for either type of installation.

-`--remove-default-plugins` Will remove the default "Hello Dolly" and Akismet plugins when starting the site.
+`--removedefaultplugins` Will remove the default "Hello Dolly" and Akismet plugins when starting the site.
 Note this will not restore them if they've been manually removed.

 `--theme` Sets the default theme if you do not wish to use the theme bundled with WordPress.
 Will attempt to download the theme from wordpress.org.
 Does not work if the site type is set to "theme"